What Organelles Make Up The Endomembrane System

 • Lipid Synthesis (SER): The SER is the primary site for the synthesis of lipids, including phospholipids, steroids, and triglycerides.
 These lipids are essential for building cell membranes and producing hormones.

-• Carbohydrate Metabolism (SER): In liver cells, the SER plays a crucial role in breaking down glycogen into glucose, which can then be released into the bloodstream to provide energy.
+• Carbohydrate Metabolism (SER): In liver cells, the SER is key here in breaking down glycogen into glucose, which can then be released into the bloodstream to provide energy.

 • Detoxification (SER): The SER contains enzymes that can detoxify harmful substances, such as drugs and alcohol.
 This is particularly important in liver cells, which are responsible for filtering toxins from the blood.